gscrow/dressipi-com/_posts/2021-02-11-secrets-to-success-how-to-optimize-your-email-revenue.markdown

 <p style="text-align:center"><img style="margin-left: 0px; width: 600px;" alt="Graph showign average percentage of customers who came back and bought again within 6 months between January and June, 2019 versus 2020" src="/uploads/1st2nd_4.PNG"/></p>

-So whilst you have a captive audience, now is the time to optimise your email strategies.
+So whilst you have a captive audience, now is the time to optimize your email strategies.
 With an increasingly fickle customer base it is more important than ever to drive your brand message through to your customer.

 Key to success is finding the right mix of creative branded emails versus relevant transactional ones.
 But the transactional ones need to be really relevant, not just a selection of bestsellers by department.
 Do this well and you can expect to see your revenues and profits grow by 6%.